THOUGH I GET HOME

-"Following protagonist Isabella, readers are prompted to wonder: What would you do if you went to your first political rally, then returned home to discover you'd become an internet sensation and government officials were already banging down your door to take you to prison?" (from BUST, April/May 2018)
+"Following protagonist Isabella, readers are prompted to wonder: What would you do if you went to your first political rally, then returned home to discover you'd become an internet sensation and government officials were already banging down your door to take you to prison?"
+(BUST)

 "A haunting, surprising, and rebellious collection that contains multitudes."

 "Fourteen short stories intertwine in Chin’s beautiful, visceral collection. ...
 [T]ogether, they powerfully call into question what it means to be free."

 "YZ Chin’s tender and furious debut, Though I Get Home, is a long gaze into a black sky; her characters are defiant enough to find light."

 Catherine Lacey, author of Biography of X

 "Sharp as an old wound that never heals, these linked stories remind us afresh of what it takes to survive in a brutal, racially fraught society."